aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 ## Prerequisites

--   Administrator\'s role for your Aiven organization
+-   Administrator's role for your Aiven organization
 -   At least one
     [custom cloud created](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven organization
 -   Access to [Aiven Console](https://console.aiven.io/)